 The amount of energy and resources used increases in proportion to the intensity, or percentage of momentary effort.
 The process of recovery from and adaptation to exercise is also very metabolically expensive, requiring significant energy and resources.
 Thus, it is necessary to limit the volume of exercise to the minimal amount required to stimulate the desired improvements, lest you waste energy and resources which the body could have otherwise used for recovery and adaptation.
 For this reason, any more exercise than is minimally necessary to stimulate the body to produce the desired response is counterproductive.
 As Arthur Jones has stated, “It is only logical to use that which exists in limited supply as economically as possible.”

 What is the minimal amount of exercise necessary to stimulate the body to produce an improvement in the strength and size of a particular muscle or group of muscles?
-One properly performed set per exercise, of one exercise for each major muscle or group of muscles.
-Any more than that is a waste of energy at best.
+One properly performed set per exercise, of only one or two exercises for each major muscle or group of muscles.
+Any more than that and you quickly reach a point of diminishing returns.
 What about warm-up sets?
 If you are exercising properly, using a slow speed of movement to minimize force (approximately ten seconds lifting, ten seconds lowering), additional warm-up sets are an unnecessary waste of time and energy.
 (Exceptions to this exist in certain cases of physical rehabilitation.)

-If you perform an exercise correctly the first time, you will not be capable of performing a second set, much less a third or fourth.
+If you perform an exercise correctly the first time, you will not be capable of performing a second set, much less a third or fourth without a significant reduction in resistance or reps.
 If one is capable of performing a high volume of work, it is because they are not training with a meaningful level of intensity, in which case they are not stimulating their body to produce any significant improvements.
 Even if the body was stimulated to produce some slight improvement, it would be left with very little adaptive energy and resources to do so.
 Unless one goes to the gym for the sake of entertaining themselves, and has no interest in improving their physical condition, this is a complete waste of time.
 Such people are not exercising, they are merely playing with the equipment.

 How often should one exercise?
 Only as frequently as allows the body adequate time to fully recover and produce the desired adaptations between consecutive workouts.
 How frequently is this?
 It varies from person to person, and within a particular person it will vary depending on a wide variety of factors.
 If a person is training intensely, but not making significant progress in their training on a workout to workout basis, it is usually because they are not allowing their body adequate time between workouts to produce the improvements stimulated during the workout.